 Like Beans on Toast and Breakfast Burritos, my “green beans and egg thing” is one of those no-recipe recipes that is so brain-numbingly basic, it feels a little like cheating that I’m even writing it up.
 But what I’ve learned about these kinds of recipes (specifically those Beans on Toast and Breakfast Burritos) is that they get a lot of readers over the years, something that should not be surprising considering all anyone ever asks for in this world are ideas for easy, delicious things to cook for dinner or otherwise.
 Or maybe it’s that they’re asking for permission to cook easy, delicious no-recipe type things for dinner.
 Either way, does it matter?

 My Beans and Eggs have not yet made it to the dinner table.
 It shines at lunch because I’m usually coming home from my office to have a quick bite and walk the dogs, and I want vegetables, but I don’t want to deal with preparing vegetables (washing lettuce, trimming carrots, chopping broccoli, etc), which strikes me exclusively as a dinner-making enterprise.
 Enter: Frozen Organic Green Beans.
-I’m not sure when I started picking them up in the freezer section of Whole Foods and wherever else, but I did, and can I just tell you how liberating it is to scoop a handful out of the bag, smoking with frost, then dumping them directly into my hot buttered skillet?
+I’m not sure when I started picking them up in the freezer section of Whole Foods or Trader Joe’s or wherever else, but I did, and can I just tell you how liberating it is to scoop a handful out of the bag, smoking with frost, then dumping them directly into my hot buttered skillet?

 For those of you scratching your heads at this, I should probably tell you that nostalgia is playing a huge role here.
 A few nights a week, my mom would do the same thing with the frozen rectangular block of Bird’s Eye “French Cut” beans, so when I toss them with melted butter and salt, I’m right back in my childhood mustard-linoleum kitchen.
-Trader Joe’s sells “Haricot Verts” (look for them in the clear plastic bags), which are reliably skinny and flavorful all year long, especially appreciated during these out-of-season months.
+Trader Joe’s sells “French Style” (look for them in the clear plastic bags), which are reliably skinny and flavorful all year long, especially appreciated during these out-of-season months.
 Whole Foods sells the legit French-cut style, which basically means shaved and chopped, and makes them taste sweeter and better.
 I will not be taking follow up questions on this.